KimGyunYeop/TA-GRPO-d_re_implementation/README.md

 - The trajectory-aware reward path further mixes gathered rewards with per-rank local trajectory buffers, so the current implementation is not yet safe for data-parallel multi-process execution.
 - Some output-directory and logging writes are also not rank-safe in a multi-process launch.

-We are actively working on a patch for proper batched generation and data-parallel multi-GPU support.
+A patch for proper batched generation and data-parallel multi-GPU support will be released in a future update.

 ## Repository Layout